One Hour Yeast Rolls . . . you can have soft and fluffy dinner rolls in sixty minutes! They go perfectly with soup, salad, or just about any meal.

 - 1/4 tsp salt

 - 1 egg

-- 3 cups flour (more or less)
+- 3 cups all purpose flour (more or less)

 - In a large bowl or Kitchenaid mixer, combine warm water, yeast, buttermilk, oil, and sugar.
 Let rest for 5-10 minutes or till bubbly.